 Training

-On 9 April, the science advisors and three Rangers met at 0900 before going out for training on the sea ice.
+On 9 April, the science advisors and four Rangers met at 0900 before going out for training on the sea ice.
 An indoor meeting was held with the Rangers at R/MCpl Baba Pedersen’s workshop to discuss the science equipment, and the upcoming project.
 On ice training was performed at stations KUG1, KUG2 and KUG3.
 These locations are all within 10 nm from Kugluktuk and represent a monitoring time series for the Kugluktuk area covering 2013-2019.
 CTD casts as well as snow and ice thickness were carried out at 3 stations.
-Snow depth measurements were made every 5 metres out to 250 m from the augered hole.
+Snow depth measurements were made every 5 meters out to 250 m from the augured hole.
 The GoPro camera was lowered through the ice at KUG 2 and captured video of the underside of the ice.
 Rangers swapped roles to practice all aspects of the data collection.